 Beginning and establishment:

 - In 1961, the Agricultural Affairs Agency, and the Water Affairs Agency were established.

-• The Grain Silos and Flour Mills Organization was transferred to the jurisdiction of the Ministry of Agriculture and Water under the Council of Ministers Resolution No. (34) dated 21/10/1985 that was endorsed by the Royal Decree No. (M / 3) on 24/11/1985.
+- The Grain Silos and Flour Mills Organization came under the Ministry of Agriculture and Water's authority as per Council of Ministers Resolution No. (34) dated 21/10/1985, endorsed by Royal Decree No. (M / 3) on 24/11/1985.

-• In 2002, Royal Order No. (27482) was promulgated in 15/09/2002, which separated the water sector from the Ministry of Agriculture, and established an independent Ministry of Water.
+- In 2002, Royal Order No. (27482) On 15/09/2002 separated the water sector from the Ministry of Agriculture, establishing an independent Ministry of Water.

-• In 2016, the Royal Decree No. (A / 133) dated 07/05/2016 was issued to abolish the Ministry of Water and Electricity and to amend the name of the Ministry of Agriculture to be the “Ministry of Environment, Water and Agriculture”, to which tasks and responsibilities related to water and environmental affairs were assigned.
-The Ministry now consists of the following directorates:
+- In 2016, Royal Decree No. (A / 133) dated 07/05/2016 changed the Ministry of Agriculture's name to the Ministry of Environment, Water, and Agriculture.
+This decree assigned the ministry tasks and responsibilities related to water and environmental matters.
+The ministry now comprises the following agencies:

 • The Deputy-Ministry for Environment.

 • The Deputy-Ministry for Planning and Institutional Excellence.

 • The Deputy-Ministry for Shared Services.

 • The Deputy-Ministry for Economic and Privatization Affairs.